It's not just about appearance packages.

 Jeep has come to understand that its owners like to have something unique and started to build special editions featuring performance upgrades and graphic packages from the factory.
 It's become a staple of Jeep's marketing, and the special editions now come thick and heavy.
 These are our favorites from over the years.

 It became its own separate model later, but the first Jeep Renegade was an option package in 1970 for the CJ-5 generation.
 The Renegade I came with hood stripes and low-key 'Renegade' decals but, more importantly, it rolled on upgraded tires, eight-inch wide wheels, and was equipped with a heavy-duty frame and springs, a roll bar, and bucket seats in the front.
 Somewhere between 250 and 500 Renegade Is are estimated to have been sold, and for the first year, it came with either Mint Green or Wild Plum paint.
-The Renegade 2 package followed in 1972 and featured a black center stripe for the hood an alloy wheels as well as more paint options, with production numbers swelling to 750 units.
+The Renegade 2 package followed in 1972 and featured a black center stripe for the hood and alloy wheels, as well as more paint options, with production numbers swelling to 750 units.
 From 1973, it was just known as the Renegade package.

 The Golden Eagle decal across the hood of a Jeep became iconic through the late 1970s and early 1980s.
 Initially, it only came on Oakleaf Brown paint, and that's what springs to mind when we talk about it now, and that's the edition collectors want.
 It was, essentially, an appearance package but did pack some extra utility in the form of supplementary lighting on the roll bar.
 That came along with a tan Levi's soft top, chrome or anodized front bumper, a swing-away rear tire carrier, a rear step bumper, and 8-inch spoked steel wheels that could be optioned in gold.
 Inside was a different instrument panel with a built-in tachometer, Levi's brand vinyl-covered bucket seats and rear bench seat, and a sport steering wheel.